Odyssey Info

 Trekker Monica from the World Trek writing a dispatch at Teotihuacan

-• The World Trekkers have travelled over 35,000 miles and filed over 850 dispatches from over 40 countries.
+• The World Trekkers travelled over 35,000 miles and filed over 850 dispatches from over 40 countries.

 • They spent six weeks in each of the ten major destination sites: Guatemala, Peru, Zimbabwe, Mali, Egypt, Israel, Turkey, Iran, India and China.

-• The World Trek has featured both live and on-demand video of interviews with three Nobel Peace Prize Laureates, two Right Livelihood Award winners, an Africa Prize Laureate, a member of the Truth and Reconciliation Commission in South Africa, and a former President of "Rhodesia."
+• The World Trek featured both live and on-demand video of interviews with three Nobel Peace Prize Laureates, two Right Livelihood Award winners, an Africa Prize Laureate, a member of the Truth and Reconciliation Commission in South Africa, and a former President of "Rhodesia."

 • The World Trek hosted over 20 live chats with studnets from around the world, including from a Palestinian refugee camp, a tent city in Turkey following the earthquakes, and Tehran, Iran.

-praise from homeschooler
+praise from 7-yr-old

 The US Trek